shakao-test/lemon-tutorial/README.md

 Now your ship will move with the joystick or the **W A S D** keys.
 Try moving your ship around in the simulator!

-- :cubes: Click the ⊕ at the right of the new block so you can change the movement speed to **200** for both **vx** and **vy**.
+- :js: Click the ⊕ at the right of the new block so you can change the movement speed to **200** for both **vx** and **vy**.

 ---